How to Form an LLC in Oregon

 Members of an LLC are subject to taxes by default.
 This is the same as for owners of a general partnership or sole proprietorship.
-This structure is commonly referred as a “pass through” tax structure.
-If the LLC meets certain criteria, it can choose to be taxed either as a C corporation (C-corporation) or an S corporation (Scorporation).
+This structure is commonly referred to as a “pass-through” tax structure.
+If the LLC meets certain criteria, it can choose to be taxed either as a C corporation (C-corp) or an S corporation (Scorp).
 Small business owners prefer LLCs because of their simplicity and flexibility.

-What is the cost of a LLC filing in Oregon?
+What is the cost of an LLC filing in Oregon?